arlobelshee/arlo.belshee.com/content/sustainable-software-manifesto.md

 id = "manifesto-sustainable"
 +++

+# Intention

+To align a subcommunity of software developers around a stated goal and way of being.
+To continually improve the way that subcommunity works internally and in relation to the others involved in creating successful software businesses.

+# Current Version

 We are uncovering better ways of growing software-oriented businesses from one success to the next by doing it and helping others do it.

 Through this work we have come to realize our role in a better world: